r-lib/devtools/cran-comments.md

 This is a point release fixing failing tests on CRAN.

+This release also makes Jim Hester the new maintainer of devtools.
+Hadley Wickham will need to approve the change <hadley@rstudio.com>.

 ## Test environments

 * local OS X install, R 3.4.3